 Positive Externality in Production

 A farmer grows apple trees.
 An external benefit is that he provides nectar for a nearby beekeeper who gains increased honey as a result of the farmers’ orchard.

 In this case, the social cost is less than the private cost.
 The beekeeper saves the cost of having to provide a source of nectar.

 In this example, it works both ways.
 The beekeeper provides an external benefit to the apple grower because his bees help to fertilise the apple tree.

 Negative Externality in Production

 Making furniture by cutting down rainforests in the Amazon leads to negative externalities to other people.
 Firstly it harms the indigenous people of the Amazon rainforest.
 It also leads to higher global warming as there are fewer trees to absorb carbon dioxide.

 Positive Externality in Consumption

-If you take a three-year training course in IT.
-You gain skills but also other people in the economy can benefit from your knowledge.
+Education.
+If you take a three-year training course in information technology, you gain personal skills, but also other people in the economy can benefit from your knowledge.
 The social benefit from consuming education is greater than your personal benefit.